 Manoff Market Gardens 3157 Comfort Rd., Solebury, PA 18963, 215.297.8220.
 Strawberries available for purchase now.
 Pick your own will start after June 8.

 Penn Vermont Fruit Farm Rt.
 113 & Rolling Hills Rd., Bedminster, PA 18910, 215.795.2475.
-Pick your own projected to start in the next week or so.
-They’re putting updates on their facebook page and you can also check by calling 215.795.0230 and listening to the voice recording, which they will update as they know more.
+Pick your own projected to start in early June.
+They’re putting updates on their Facebook page and you can also check by calling 215.795.0230 and listening to the voice recording, which they will update as they know more.